linode/docs/docs/websites/hosting-a-website.md

 Now that you've edited the MySQL configuration file, you're ready to start creating and importing databases.

-### Creating a Database
+### Create a Database

 The first thing you'll need to do in MySQL is create a *database*.
-(If you already have a database that you'd like to import, skip to [Importing a Database](#importing-a-database).)
-Here's how to create a database in MySQL:
+(If you already have a database that you'd like to import, skip to the section [Import a Database](#import-a-database).)

 1. Log in to MySQL by entering the following command and then entering the MySQL root password: